manishbhatt94/headfirst-py-3e/chapters-notebooks/webapp/database-setup.md

 locally running MySQL/MariaDB server uses a Unix .sock socket file - but since\
 we're running DB server within docker, so our MySQL client running on docker\
 host WSL2 Ubuntu OS doesn't have that file - so we specify we need to connect\
-using the network port, & not a Unix sock file.
+using the network port, & not a Unix sock file, and we do that by providing the\
+`-h <hostname>` flag where we use 127.0.0.1 (Note that using "localhost" might\
+not work, especially when connecting to DB from application code).

 ### Connecting with database mentioned
 We can also specify the database we wish to be selected when we connect\